Project HART

 Healthy Alternatives for Relationships Among Teens

 Project HART is a relationship violence prevention program offered at St. Louis-area schools, community centers and other places teens gather.
-Made up of a series of workshops, Project HART gives teens and pre-teens the knowledge and skills to develop healthy relationships free of abuse and violence.
+Through a series of workshops, Project HART gives teens and pre-teens the knowledge and skills to develop healthy relationships free of abuse and violence, and support peers who may have experienced harm, and identify additional sources of support if they or their loved ones have experienced harm.

 Topics include: